dmckinley3/dmit1508_1212-oa01/Lesson16-Simple-SELECT-1/SimpleQueries.md

 ```

 3. Select all the CourseId and CourseName of all the coureses.
-Use the column aliases of Course ID and Course Name.<br>
+Use the column aliases of 'Course ID' and 'Course Name'.<br>

 ```sql